CassioAA/Artigos/README.md

 # Artigos
-Pequena Web API construída usando Django Rest Framework com testes automatizados e integrada a uma aplicação simples em jQuery e Bootstrap.
+Study WebAPI made using Django Rest Framework with automated tests and integrated in a simple application in jQuery and Bootstrap.